bethanycayeradcliff/bethany/cv.md

 ##### Historical Poetics Now Conference (November 7, 2019)
 *Hosted at the University of Texas at Austin*

-**Workshop title: Poetry and Digital Analytics, moderated by Tanya Clement and Laura Mandell**
+**Workshop title: Poetry and Digital Analytics, moderated by Dr. Tanya Clement and Dr. Laura Mandell**

 -	Presented and ran a workshop on analyzing poetry using the software Gentle and Drift